Clocaenog Forest - Bod Petryal, near Ruthin

-The reservoir and dam were constructed in the early 20th century to provide water for the port of Birkenhead.
+Alwen Reservoir and its huge dam were constructed in the early 20th century to provide water for the port of Birkenhead.

 Illustrated panels at the side of the path explore the wildlife, culture and folk tales of this historic upland landscape.

-The entrance to Llyn Brenig car park is off the B4501, one mile from the entrance to the Natural Resources Wales Alwen car park.
+The entrance to Llyn Brenig car park is off the B4501, one mile from the entrance of the Alwen Reservoir car park.